henrikds/sem2/SEM-2.md

 - Ships move around.
 - Storms that damage the ships.
-- You get a glimpse of the other board.
+- You get a partial glimpse at the other board briefly.

 ### Other rules

-You can add alternative game modes to the game with, e.g., special attacks or the ability to drive your ships around.
+You can add alternative game modes to the game with, e.g., special attacks or the ability to move your ships around (but think of what this does to the gameplay!).
+A common variant of Battleship rules is for instance [salvo shooting](https://www.ultrabattleship.com/variations.php), where the players can shoot 3 times, and the opponent will only tell how many of the three shots were hits (and if so on what kind of vessel).

 ### Better AI

 You can make the AI more intelligent in many ways.
 You can even develop several different AIs and have them compete against each other.
-Or crush the AI your friend developed in friendly competition.
+Or brutally crush the AI your friend developed in 'friendly' competition.